DIAMOND SAW FOR CUTTING OFF WITH A PETROL SAW

 ■ When disposing of worn out or defective saws, it is recommended to damage them to prevent someone from removing them from waste and re-using them.

 ■ It is a legal requirement for all employees involved in the use of abrasives wheels to be properly trained and also re-trained on a regular basis.
 They should consult their employer if they have not received this training.

 ■ The wheel manufacturer or supplier can advise you on suitable accredited training providers.

 ■ As a private consumer, you should read carefully the safety information found in:

 - The FEPA general safety principles leaflet (see above)

-- The FEPA safety leaflet for the use of diamond saws with angle grinders (see above)
+- The FEPA safety leaflet for the use of diamond saws with petrol saws: soon available

 This website is intended to give information on safe use of abrasives in compliance with European standards, and not to give advice on product selection.
 You should read the information given on the product or its packaging to determine suitability.
 For any specific question, contact the retailor who supplied you the product.